05 mai 2009

 - Senior management executives from manufacturing and retailing companies

-- Consultants, lawyers, and solutions providers specialized in risk assessment and management
+- Consultants, lawyers, and solutions providers specialized in risk

 For more info: http://www.supplychains.com/en/cev/436